Plaque, tartar and how to take care of your teeth

 Plaque removal

-When it comes to the removal of plaque on teeth, we just need to maintain proper dental hygiene, using a brush and dental floss after each meal.
-In addition, we can complement this brushing with clinic visits for professional dental cleaning from time to time.
-We can count on professional dental cleanings to achieve a deeper cleaning of the oral cavity.
-So the removal of plaque from the teeth is pretty simple.
+When it comes to the removal of plaque on our teeth, we just need to maintain proper dental hygiene, using a brush and dental floss after each meal.
+In addition, we can schedule regular clinic visits for professional dental cleaning from time to time.

 Tartar removal